Air1

-Air1 is an American Christian radio network.
-Owned by the Educational Media Foundation (EMF), it primarily broadcasts contemporary worship music, and is a sister to the EMF's K-Love network.
+Air1 is an American Christian radio network owned by the Educational Media Foundation (EMF), a non-profit Christian ministry.
+It primarily broadcasts contemporary worship music, and is a sister to the EMF's K-Love network.

 History

-In 1986, KLRD began broadcasting Christian Hit/Rock music from Yucaipa, California, and went by the on-air moniker K-LORD.
+On July 15, 1986, KLRD began broadcasting Christian hit/rock music from Yucaipa, California, and went by the on-air moniker K-LORD.
 In 1994, KXRD was started as a sister station to KLRD.
 In 1995, K-LORD changed its name to "Air1" and began broadcasting via satellite from St. Helens, Oregon.
 Air1 Radio (formerly K-LORD) was originally launched by K-LOVE founder Bob Anthony Fogal and Jon and Noonie Fuglar.